dhoulb/blork/README.md

 check(true, "!bool"); // Throws ValueError "Must be not true or false (received true)" check([undefined, "abc", true, 123], ["!number"]); // Throws ValueError "array[3]: Must be not number (received 123)"
 ```

+### String modifiers - OR and AND combined types and grouped types

 You can use `&` and `|` to join string types together, to form AND and OR chains of allowed types.
 This allows you to compose together more complex types like `number | string` or `date | number | null` or `string && custom-checker`